omarmaaref/springboot-microServices/README.md

 ![image](https://user-images.githubusercontent.com/64233476/236585861-e5ced3b0-8891-40a5-b149-eadfd00082ab.png)

-live demo:
+## live demo:
 https://drive.google.com/file/d/1hWi5n5PTA5A2Kwcc3HJSYqNapp9Ux9g6/view?usp=sharing

-PS: as you can see the communication using traditional REST protocal is
+Note: as you can see the communication using traditional REST protocal is
   1. complicated ( code wise) .
   2. errors can't be investigated & fixed easily
   3. security threat due to communication format being general ( no constraints on requests made)

-  Solution:
+## Solution:
   use a protocal like "gRPC" which integrates natively with our orchestrator service ( making our app look & feel monolith)

-Group :
-Khalil Ben Abdallah
-Youssef Smeoui
-Omar Maaref